Skip to main content

 • use a blended approach depending on the context

-• help teams to manage and visualise outcomes
+• help teams to measure, evaluate and visualise outcomes

 Commercial management